Vlasov-Fokker-Planck equation: stochastic stability of resonances and unstable manifold expansion: Setting: the Vlasov Fokker-Planck equation

 We see on \eqref{eq:Lk} and \eqref{eq:Nlin} that the linear and nonlinear parts of the equation have a rather simple expression in terms of the Hermite functions, eigenfunctions of the harmonic oscillator.
-To exploit this remark, we shall use the Bargman representation which is particulary adapted to this problem, and which we quickly describe here.
-First we define the Bargman transform, which transforms an $L^2(\mathbb{R})$ function into an holomorphic one:
+To exploit this remark, we shall use the Bargmann representation (sometimes called Segal-Bargmann) which is particularly adapted to this problem \cite{Bargmann,BismutLebeau}, and which we quickly describe here.
+First we define the Bargmann transform, which transforms an $L^2(\mathbb{R})$ function into an holomorphic one:

 Let $\mathcal{H}_z$ be the space of holomorphic functions $u(z)$ such that

 Equipped with the following scalar product: